Geospatial Analytics Ph.D. Program Handbook

 All vehicles, including motorcycles, are required to have a parking permit on campus, unless parked in pay lots.
 Student parking permits are allocated based on availability, as well as priority date and time of request.
 Most parking permits are virtual.
 Students who desire parking permits should apply online through the NC State University Transportation Office website.
 CGA students generally opt for the Coliseum Deck (CD) permit.

 There are also numerous free Park & Ride options available, with bus stops right in front of Jordan Hall.
-As of Fall 2021, a free permit is now required to use the Park & Ride lots.
+A free permit is required to use the Park & Ride lots.

 Wolfline Transit System